Chriz42/modsec_help/README.md

 - **parameterWhiteList**: Inside fields like names you will never get any possible character in your testing scenario.
 Therefore it is possible to whitelist parameter names where the regex from parameterWhiteListRegex config is added
 - **parameterWhiteListRegex**: Regex for parameterWhitelist entries Default is: . (all printable characters)

+## build your own jar
+If you don't want to wait until I build a new release, just checkout develop  and run
+	``mvn package install``
+and use the jar (with dependencies) inside the target folder